Peggypei98/Interactive-Lab-Hub/Lab 1/README.md

 ## Project Name: High-Energy Visible (HEV) Light and Ultraviolet detector
 ## Part A. Plan
-Nowadays, The interactive device I would like to design is a HEV and UV detecor that can act as a

-To stage an interaction with your interactive device, think about:

-_Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?

-_Players:_ Who is involved in the interaction?
-Who else is there?
-If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
-Think through all the people who are in the setting.

-_Activity:_ What is happening between the actors?

-_Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).

-The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

-\*\***Describe your setting, players, activity and goals here.**\*\* More and more people suffer from poor eyesight or retina damage due to using 3C devices heavily daily at a young age.
+\*\***Describe your setting, players, activity and goals here.**\*\*\
+More and more people suffer from poor eyesight or retina damage due to using 3C devices heavily daily at a young age.
 Overexposed to harmful "Blue Light" and High-Energy Visible (HEV) light is the main reason for these eye-damaged related problems.
-The interactive device I would like to propose here is a tiny accessory that can detect the amount of environment blue light and send a cellphone reminder to users while they are overexposed to blue light or HEV.
-For example, I can wear a detector accessory while using a computer or watching TV indoors; the accessory will automatically detect the amount of blue light exposure in the environment.
+The interactive device I would like to propose here is a tiny accessory that can detect the amount of environmentally harmful light and send a cellphone reminder to users while they are overexposed to blue light or HEV.
+For example, the accessory and myself are involved in this interaction.
+I can wear a detector accessory while using a computer; the accessory will automatically detect the amount of blue light and HEV exposure in the environment.
+If I overexpose myself to harmful light, I will receive a notification from my cellphone that informs me to wear blue light-blocking glasses or turn on the eye protection mode on my device.
+Another scenario is happening in the living room.
+The accessory and my family are included in this interaction.
+More specifically, when watching TV, the accessory can keep us from overusing our eyes and overexposing to harmful light by sending us a cellphone reminder.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.